habibcilmd-cardiologist/dr-cil/content/en/services/radial-angiography/index.md

       answer: "Yes, bleeding and complication risk is lower."
 ---

 Radial angiography is coronary angiography performed through the wrist (radial artery).
 It has many advantages over traditional groin (femoral) access.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in radial angiography procedures.

 ## What is Radial Angiography?